cmsc330-umd/spring23/projects/project2b/README.md

 ambiguity and it's easy to represent this as code.
 See below.

 #### Condition
 A `condition` is a restriction on the combination of age, name, and/or hobbies.
-We represent a condition as a type containing either a true/false value, a restriction on age, name or hobbies, or a logical operator that contains other conditions.
+We represent a condition as a type containing either a true/false value, a restriction on age, name, or hobbies, or a logical operator that contains other conditions.
 The `condition` type will look like this:
 ```ocaml
 type condition =
   | True -> true